Dear SFACA Families:

 Thank you for getting us off to a wonderful start.
-October is filled with many family fun activities beginning with Spirit Week on October 1st.
-The week will conclude with a School Mass on Friday, October 5th at 9:00 a.m. in honor of our Patron Saint.
+October is filled with many family fun activities beginning with Spirit Day on October 1st.
+The week will conclude with a School Mass on Friday, October 4th at 9:00 a.m. in honor of our Patron Saint on his Feast Day.

-PARISH FESTIVAL will be held on Saturday, October 6th.
-It begins with an outdoor Mass at 11:30 a.m. and concludes at 9:00 p.m. with the drawing of the chance book winners.
-There are rides, activities, games, food, music, and much more.
-Invite your families and friends to come and enjoy and support this event.
+PARISH FESTIVAL was held on Saturday, September 28th.
+It began with an outdoor Mass at 11:30 a.m. and concluded at 9:00 p.m. with the drawing of the chance book winners.
+We greatly appreciate all our families and friends who came and supported this event.

 CLASS PARTICIPATION SCHEDULE

 Once again, we have been awarded Title I services, a federally funded program based on the “Every Student Succeeds Act” (ESSA).
-We are very pleased to welcome back Miss Melissa Ostroll for Reading, Miss Katrina McTigue for Math, and Mrs. Melinda Janow, Student Support Service.
-We’d also like to welcome Miss Brittany Kemp for Speech who is new to SFACA this year.
-The selection of students by the Department of Education is based on standardized test scores and residence.
+We are very pleased to welcome back Miss Melissa Ostroll for Reading, Miss Katrina McTigue for Math, and to welcome Ms. Fiona O’Shea, our new Student Support Service provider.

 THANK YOU TO: